- 1 Top 6 Best Printer for Home Compared

 Because no one wants to have to go to the office, or to Fed Ex every time you need to print something out, we’ve compiled this list of the best home printers that are actually worth the money.
 All the printers on our list are capable of at least 7 pages per minute, can be configured to print on multiple types of paper and use common, readily available cartridges.
 From printers intended to professional home office settings to wireless home printers designed for printing out your photos, here are some of the best home printers you can buy online.
+They are all worthy companions for the best computers.

 Our top pick, the HP OfficeJet 5255, is among the most versatile and convenient home printers thanks to its dual band WiFi, easy online set up and smartphone scanning and faxing features.